sfigg/commercialization-public/test/wpt/record-heap-snapshot.md

  wpr -enableperiodicsnapshot heap <frequency in seconds> <pid for foo.exe>
  ```

-4. Stop the trace

-Save the trace by using wprui, or wpr.
+4. Save the trace by using wprui, or wpr.

 ```
 wpr -stop heapsnapshot.etl